fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/phone-number-calling-plans/port-order-overview.md

 While service providers perform number porting in accordance with regulatory protocols, each has their own systems and processes that are unique to each of them.

-Furthermore, the regulatory requirements for number porting varies between countries/regions.
+Furthermore, the regulatory requirements for number porting vary between countries/regions.
 To ensure successful port order fulfillment, you must provide thorough details about your existing service and supply regulatory forms specific to the respective country or region.

 > [!IMPORTANT]
 > The success of your port request depends on the accuracy of the information that you provide to Microsoft when you create your port request.